 Hate crimes and hate speech was a topic of a two day training organized by IDFI.
 The training was attended by 35 participants: representatives of the prominent media outlets, the spokesperson of the Office of the Chief Prosecutor of Georgia and prosecutors of managerial positions.

 The training was organized by the Institute for the Development of Freedom of Information (IDFI) with the financial support of the European Union and with close partnership with the Prosecutor’s Office of Georgia.
+The training was co-financed by the Open Society Georgia Foundation.

 The participants were welcomed with a speech by Levan Avalishvili, Programs Director at IDFI, Salome Shengelia, Head of Division of Human Rights Protection at the Office of the Chief Prosecutor of Georgia and Mariam Tutberidze, Program Manager for the project Promoting Prosecutorial Independence through Monitoring and Engagement.